HRTCloudDemo/HRTCloudDemo.github.io/_labs/005-tone-analyzer.markdown

 - Install dependent packages via: `npm i`
 - Start the app via: `node app.js`
-- You can open the app by visiting [http://localhost:3000](http://localhost:3000) in your browser
+- You can open the app by visiting [http://localhost:3000](http://localhost:3000) in your browser.
+If you are using the Vagrant image, the port will be forwarded to your workstation as [http://localhost:12345](http://localhost:12345) instead.
 - Press the submit button on the loaded page.
 The word "happy" should be displayed in the "mood" field
 - You can play around by changing the content of both input fields.